- Please withhold food after 10:00 PM the night before the procedure

 - Bathing or grooming will not be permitted after surgery for up to 3 weeks.

 - You may admit your pet at the hospital the morning of the procedure between 7:00 and 7:30 AM.

 - Alternatively, your pet may be admitted the afternoon before the procedure before 6:00 PM at no additional charge

-- Please bring your completed Admission Form with you when you drop off your pet for surgery.
+- We will digitally complete an admission form with you when you drop off your pet for surgery.

 - Review our pre-anesthetic lab work information